electrikmilk/cherrilang.org/compiler/parsing.md

 A helpful alias for this function is `tokensAhead(v ...tokenType) bool`.
 This allows for checking if one of the tokens given is ahead instead of doing `tokenAhead(...) || tokenAhead(...) || ...`, etc.

-### `isToken(token tokenType)`
+### `isChar(tokenChar rune)`

-This checks if the current character is the given token and if so returns true and advances one character.
-This is done as the current character is a rune and tokens are stored as strings so that they can have multiple characters as their value.
-This function simply converts the current character to a string and compares it to the token instead of writing that logic over and over.
+This checks if the current character is the given token rune and if so returns true and advances one character.
+This is done so that it can be used as a conditional and automatically advance just like with `tokenAhead()`.

 ### `lookAheadUntil(until rune)`